Baumax: History

 According to these papers, the Baumax Group had more than one billion euros of debt, one out of three stores generated a net loss, often without any chance of significant improvement.
-Particularly, many of the foreign subsidiaries would have to make losses for years until they would reach their break-even point.
-Without proper measures the company would have to face bankruptcy by early 2014.
+Particularly, many of the foreign subsidiaries would have had to make losses for years until they would reach their break-even point.
+Without proper measures the company would have had to face bankruptcy by early 2014.

-The reasons of the crisis were not primarily due to the unfavorable macroeconomic developments, but were based on errors of management.
+The reasons for the crisis were not primarily due to the unfavorable macroeconomic developments, but were based on errors of management.
 The papers stated an "unclear target group orientation with an uncoordinated price and assortment policy" that had developed due to "deficiencies inside the management organization."
 The company priced too aggressively and had too few brands within their range of products.
 Stores were not located wisely and their sales areas were too different in size to enforce a groupwide uniform store concept.
 Moreover, the organization had not kept up with the increasing size of the business; even 20 years after expansion into foreign countries had begun, there was no centralized management in many areas.

-Despite of all those difficulties management continued its strategy of expansion and opened yet further stores.
+Despite all those difficulties management continued its strategy of expansion and opened yet further stores.
 However, after another huge loss in the fiscal year of 2013, the Essl family had to withdraw from office and Baumax fell to the creditor banks, who finally decided to break up the company.
 The subsidiaries in Romania and Bulgaria were sold, the stores in Turkey, Hungary and Croatia were closed.
 By the end of August 2015 it was announced that the German DIY chain Obi would take over 70 Baumax stores (of which 49 are located in Austria, 14 in Slovakia, two in Slovenia and five in the Czech Republic) for nearly €200 million.